-Demonetisation was said to be tailor-made for protests against Modi government.
-What happened?
+Demonetisation should have triggered huge protests against Modi government.
+Why didn't that happen?

 Russian novelist Leo Tolstoy wrote, “Happy families are all alike; every unhappy family is unhappy in its own way.”
 In much the same way, protests always have an unseen hand guiding them.
 But silence in face of hardships has many meanings – and reasons.
 Who knows it better than the BJP, which is inclined to exploiting an inter-religion marriage, or meat suspected of being beef, or change of religion, to create a cacophony which masquerades as protest?

 Ajaz Ashraf is a journalist in Delhi.
 His novel, The Hour Before Dawn, has as its backdrop the demolition of the Babri Masjid.
-It is available in bookstores.